What Are Prebiotics?

-Apart from encouraging the growth of friendly colonic gut flora, there are a number of short-chain fatty-acid substances produced during their fermentation.
+Apart from encouraging the growth of friendly colonic gut flora, there are a number of short-chain fatty-acid metabolites produced during their fermentation.
 Short-chain fatty acids (SCFA) are organic fatty acids of one to six carbon atoms in length.
 They are water-soluble and easily absorbed by the body.
 SCFAs are also found naturally in fruits, vegetables and milk fat.

 The three main SCFAs produced are acetate, propionate and butyrate.

-Acetate is produced in the colon by bacterial fermentation but quickly departs the colon to be used by the liver, muscles and other tissues throughout the body.
+Acetate is produced in the colon by bacterial fermentation, but quickly departs the colon to be used by the liver, muscles and other tissues throughout the body.
 In pigs, acetate has been found to stimulate sodium uptake.
 If this is true for humans, its presence may help to curb recurrent diarrhea.
 (10)